ybgskr12/Reforestation/README.md

-## How can you tell a vampire has a cold?
-They start coffin.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.